henrylawson/photish/README.md

 ### Dependencies

-Photish has dependencies on certain utilities:
+Photish has dependencies on certain software:

 - [Ruby](https://www.ruby-lang.org/en/) as the utility is written in Ruby and is a Gem